Wales struggle to beat impressive Portugal

 Not many would have improved their cases based on this performance, which was littered with mistakes and plagued by a malfunctioning line-out.
 Late inclusion Morgan managed to impress with a man-of-the-match display.

-With Pool C still possibly being decided on points difference, Wales will be interested spectators when Fiji face Australia in Saint Etienne on Sunday.
+With Pool C still possibly being decided on points difference, Wales will be interested spectators when Fiji face Australia in Saint-Etienne on Sunday.

 New-look Wales fail to connect